Tennessee: Drone video shows damage from flash floods - NewsBreak

-Effective: 2021-08-26 16:52:00 MDT Expires: 2021-08-26 20:00:00 MDT Urgency: Immediate Severity: Severe Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Effective: 2021-08-26 16:23:00 EDT Expires: 2021-08-26 19:15:00 EDT Urgency: Immediate Severity: Severe Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
-Remain alert for flooding even in locations not receiving rain.
-Arroyos, streams, and rivers can become raging killer currents in a matter of minutes, even from distant rainfall.
-Flooding is occurring or is imminent.
-It is important to know where you are relative to streams, rivers, or creeks which can become killers in heavy rains.
-Campers and hikers should avoid streams or creeks.
-Target Area: San Juan The National Weather Service in Grand Junction has issued a * Flash Flood Warning for Northern San Juan County in southeastern Utah * Until 800 PM MDT. * At 452 PM MDT, Doppler radar indicated thunderstorms producing heavy rain across the warned area.
+Move to higher ground now.
+Act quickly to protect your life.
+Target Area: Wyoming The National Weather Service in Binghamton has issued a * Flash Flood Warning for Southwestern Wyoming County in northeastern Pennsylvania * Until 715 PM EDT. * At 423 PM EDT, Doppler radar indicated thunderstorms producing heavy rain across the warned area.
+Between 1.5 and 2.5 inches of rain have fallen.
+The expected rainfall rate is 1.5 inches in 1 hour.
+Additional rainfall amounts of 1 to 2 inches are possible in the warned area.
 Flash flooding is ongoing or expected to begin shortly.
 HAZARD...Flash flooding caused by thunderstorms.
 SOURCE...Radar.
-IMPACT...Flash flooding of small creeks and streams, slot canyons, dirt roads, as well as other poor drainage and low-lying areas. * Some locations that will experience flash flooding include Canyonlands National Park and Dead Horse Point State Park.
-FLASH FLOOD...RADAR INDICATED
+IMPACT...Flash flooding of small creeks and streams, urban areas, highways, streets and underpasses as well as other poor drainage and low-lying areas. * Some locations that will experience flash flooding include Kasson Brook and Stull.
+FLASH FLOOD...RADAR INDICATED EXPECTED RAINFALL...1.5 INCHES IN 1 HOUR

 Comments / 0